AtomPilz-DevTeam/StationofDoomPlugin/README.md

 How To
 ------
-Download the plugin from the [releases tab](https://github.com/12jking/StationofDoomPlugin/releases) and copy the plugin to your plugins folder
+Download the plugin from the [releases tab](https://github.com/12jking/StationofDoomPlugin/releases) and copy the plugin to your plugins folder.
+#####Remember You need a Mojang mapped server

 Thanks
 ------